pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 }
 ```

-Navigate to the directory where the file is located and run the following command the language of you choice.
+Navigate to the directory where the file is located and run the following command.
 For example to generate TypeScript code from the Bicep code above, run:

 ```bash
 pulumi convert --from bicep --language typescript --out output -- --entry example.bicep